 Lisa believes in writing what you know, and she puts so much of herself into her books.
 What you may or may not learn about Lisa from her books is that she is an incredibly generous person, an engaging and entertaining speaker, a die-hard Eagles fan, and a good cook.
 She loves the color pink, her Ipod has everything from U2 to Sinatra to 50 Cent, she is proud to be an American, and nothing makes her happier than spending time with her daughter.

 Although she has owned and loves various dog breeds, including her amazing goldens, she has gone crazy for her collection of King Charles Spaniels.
 Lisa first fell in love with the breed when Francesca added her Blehneim Cavalier, Pip, to the mix.
 This prompted Lisa to get her own, and she started with the adorable, if not anatomically correct (Lisa wrote a "Chick Wit" column about this), Little Tony, her first male dog.
 Little Tony is a black and tan Cavalier King Charles Spaniel.
 But, Lisa couldn't stop at just one, and soon added her little Peach, a Blehneim King Charles Cavalier.

 Not to be outshined by their canine counterparts, Lisa's cats, Vivi and Mimi, are the princesses of the house, and have no problem keeping the rest of the brood in line.
 Vivi is a grey and white beauty and is more aloof than her cuddly, black and white partner, Mimi.
 When Lisa’s friend and neighbor passed, Lisa adopted his beloved cat, Spunky, a content and beautiful ball of fur.

 Lisa's loves the coziness of her farmhouse, and no farm is complete without chickens.
-Lisa has recently added a chicken coop and has populated it with chicks of different types, and is overjoyed with each and every colorful egg they produce.
-Watching over Lisa's chicks are her horses, which gladly welcomed the chicks and all the new excitement they bring.
+She has a chicken coop which she populated with chicks of different types, and is overjoyed with each and every colorful egg they produce.
+Watching over Lisa's flock are her horses, which gladly welcome the chickens and all the excitement they bring.